dysmalpy/dysmalpy/docs/how_to_build_and_deploy_documentation.rst

 ====================================

 .. warning::
-    These instructions are for authorized maintainers only
+    These instructions are for authorized maintainers only.
+Note that you need to have the C++ extensions in order to build the documentation without any errors.

 Building documentation locally
 ******************************